 The swage is like reducers but small in size and used to connect pipes to smaller screwed or socket welded pipes.
-Like reducers, they are also available in concentric & eccentric type.
+Like reducers, they are also available in concentric & eccentric types.
 Swages are available in different end types.
 Such as both plain ends or one plain and one threaded end.

 The cap covers the end of a pipe.
 Pipe caps are used at the dead end of the piping system.
 It is also used in piping headers for future connections.

-Unions are used as an alternative to flanges connection in low-pressure small bore piping where dismantling of the pipe is required more often.
-Unions can be threaded end or socket weld ends.
+Unions are used as an alternative to flanges connection in low-pressure small bore piping where the dismantling of the pipe is required more often.
+Unions can be threaded ends, or socket weld ends.
 There are three pieces in a union, a nut, a female end, and a male end.
 When the female and male ends are joined, the nuts provide the necessary pressure to seal the joint.

 There are three types of coupling available;